 Today, Talent Q tests are used by some of the biggest names in finance, such as Lloyds, RBS, Deutsche Bank, and Citi Group.
 The training programmes and unique brand of dynamic psychometric assessment technology are offered in over 40 different languages, making Talent Q an extremely popular choice for companies searching for the most elite candidates.

-How are Talent Q assessments different?
+What are Talent Q assessments format?

 The key differentiating factor of a Talent Q assessment is its adaptive design.
 The candidate's own level of ability shapes the assessment; the candidate answering a question correctly directly translates to the following question gaining in difficulty.
 In the same way, if the candidate answers incorrectly, the next question following will be easier than the last.
 This is known as Computer Adaptive Testing (CAT) and gives a clear indication of a candidate's maximum performance ability.